The Sunday Best is a collection of articles I’ve curated for your reading pleasure.

 The Simple Dollar revisits a 1995 speech from Berkshire Hathaway’s Charlie Munger at Harvard University.
 Understanding our failings can make us better, more impartial investors.
 Are you familiar with the Lollapalooza tendency?
 The Psychology of Human Misjudgment.

-Would investing in land to be donated be an irresponsible misjudgment?
-It depends on who you ask, but The White Coat Investor did a great job of breaking down this confusing strategy being touted lately.
+White Coat Investor did a great job of breaking down this confusing strategy being touted lately.
 Investing in Conservation Easements.

 Why would people game a system designed to conserve nature and turn it into a tax avoidance scheme?
 Dr. Networth may be on to something.
 Quoting studies on the tendencies of the wealthy and their children, he says Wealthy People are Selfish.

 Nomads with a Vision aren’t selfish people.
 They look at the role of the Donor Advised Fund and how it pairs nicely with Tax Loss Harvesting (here’s how I TLH with Vanguard).
 The Tax Loss Harvesting Charitable Giving Tango.

 Fly to FI discovered FI in college and it makes the daily grind tougher to tolerate.
 Is Financial Independence a Blessing or a Curse?

 Doc Green from DiverseFI has reached FI, but he keeps plenty busy, despite having cut back significantly in his doctor job(s).
 Coach Carson interviews the good doctor in From Full-Time Physician to Half-Retirement at 45-Years-Old.

 I hope you caught Miss Bonnie MD’s Christopher Guest Post the other day.
 She’s got a great interview series of her own, which I’ve featured in the past, and it’s time to get caught up on a handful that she’s published in the interim.